 What's Happening at The Chill Mountains

-As the 2019 Winter Season gets underway we have created this page to keep you up to date with what is happening at all 12 ski areas on the Chill Season and Travel Passes.
+We have created this page to keep you up to date with what is happening at all 12 ski areas on the Chill Season and Travel Passes.
 Updated weekly, read on for the latest news from the mountains.
-You can also sign up for our newsletter to receive updates to your inbox.
+You can also sign up for our newsletter to receive updates straight to your inbox.

-Scroll down for the latest from the mountains.
-You can also read more about the mountains on the Chill Pass here.
+Scroll down for the latest posts from the mountains.

 The Chill Pass